SarkisovTeam/group-website/content/authors/tianmu-yuan/_index.md

 title: Tianmu (Tim) Yuan
 role: Ph.D.
 Candidate
 # weight:
+bio: Tim is a Ph.D. student at the Lev Sarkisov Rsearch Group at the University of Manchester.
+His work focuses on the fluid transport mechanisms in heterogeneous nanoporous materials such as mixed matrix membranes using statistical mechanical theories and molecular simulations.
-bio: My research gears towards discovering, analyzing and prediciting the properties of nanoporous materials towards employing them for energy efficient separations via adsorption.
+#His research gears towards discovering, analyzing and prediciting the properties of nanoporous materials towards employing them for energy efficient separations via adsorption.
 interests: [Advanced Computing, Molecular Dynamics, Adsorptive Separations, Statistical Mechanics]
 social:
   - icon: google-scholar